cdklabs/cdk-pipelines-github/README.md

 Authenticating via OpenId Connect means you do not need to store long-lived credentials as GitHub Secrets.
-With OIDC, you provide a pre-provisioned IAM role with optional role session name to your GitHub Workflow via the `awsCreds.fromOpenIdConnect` API:
+With OIDC, you provide a pre-provisioned IAM role with optional role session name and role session duration to your GitHub Workflow via the `awsCreds.fromOpenIdConnect` API:

 ```ts
 import { ShellStep } from 'aws-cdk-lib/pipelines';